gildani007/cicd-proof/README.md

 kubectl get pods -A
 ```

-Check that the HPA is running and the traget is correct
+Check that the HPA is running and the traget is correct.
 ```
 kubectl get hpa -n basic-production
 ```